jordanmontt/RewriteToolsSet/README.md

 ### Rewrite Helper Browser

-This is a Helper Browser which contains an explinarion of how to create Rewrite Rules and how the Rewrite Rules's syntax work.
+This is a Helper Browser which contains an explanation of how to create Rewrite Rules and how the Rewrite Rules's syntax work.

 ### Rewrite Rule Applier